 Imagine your fleet is caught up in traffic for a few hours.
 However, frequent traffic issues and misroutes cause delays in shipment delivery.
-Having an IoT-based fleet management system can solve this problem.
-It helps drivers to get real-time information about the route from pickup to destination, along with possible roadblocks.
-They can use these routes to deliver shipments faster and avoid adverse conditions.
+Having an IoT-based fleet management system, equipped with the best route optimization software, can solve this problem.
+It helps drivers get real-time information about the route from pickup to destination, along with possible roadblocks.
+They can use these optimized routes to deliver shipments faster and avoid adverse conditions.

 2. Automation in Inventory Management

 Inventory management is daunting significantly as your business is growing.
 Small catalogs and excel sheets are suitable for a while if you are a small eCommerce brand.
 However, as your business scales, you need solutions that can track inventory better.
 They help you track sales, promotions, and orders in real time.

 For example, if one of your products is currently in high demand, automated inventory solutions will automatically track the patterns and make a purchase order.
 This keeps you up with the customers’ requirements and helps fulfill them to augment business benefits.

 Here is what else an IoT-enabled inventory management system can do for you: